Hotel Riviera del Pacífico: History

-The hotel opened with great fanfare in 1930 but was not a real success until the early 1950s.
-It finally closed in 1964.

 Origins

-Prohibition sent North Americans south of their border in search of entertainment and alcohol, developing first Tijuana, then Rosarito, and finally Ensenada as tourist destinations.
+Prohibition sent Americans south of the border, in search of entertainment and alcohol.
+First Tijuana, then Rosarito, and finally Ensenada were developed as tourist destinations.

 The Ensenada Beach Club, S.A. was formed with the goal to build a resort in Ensenada.
 After the Club dissolved in 1926, a number of its members joined a new company, Club Internationale, S.A., to continue the project, initially called the Hotel Playa de Ensenada (Ensenada Beach Hotel).
 Architect Gordon F. Mayer was hired to design the hotel; Alfredo Ramos Martínez was hired to do its murals.
 The Playa Ensenada Hotel and Casino opened on October 31, 1930 with spectacular festivities, including the Xavier Cugat band, under the de facto management of boxer Jack Dempsey.

 Decline

 The hotel was never a financial success, however, partly because the road from the United States was poor, and the end of Prohibition proved fatal.
 The hotel only ever operated intermittently, and was put to military use during the Second World War.